Coffee Cheesecake

 - Place the springform pan in a slightly larger baking pan.
 Fill the outer pan with 1 inch of water.
 This will keep the cheesecake from cracking.

-- Place in the oven at 325 degrees and let bake for 1 hour and 25 minutes or until done.
+- Place in the preheated oven and bake for 1 hour and 25 minutes or until done.
 To make sure the cheesecake is done, gently give it a wiggle.
-If it slightly jiggles in JUST the middle like jello, then it's done.
+If it slightly jiggles in JUST the middle like jello, then it’s done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
 Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 Whipped Cream